-Euro slips to two-day lows after ECB policy decision
+FOREX-Euro slips to 2-day lows after ECB policy decision

 3 Min Read

-LONDON (Reuters) - The euro fell to a two-day low after the European Central Bank (ECB) left its ultra easy monetary policy stance unchanged.
+LONDON, July 20 (Reuters) - The euro fell to a two-day low after the European Central Bank (ECB) left its ultra easy monetary policy stance unchanged.

 The euro hit $1.14855, down 0.3 percent to a two-day low, off a high of $1.15320 before Thursday's rate decision, but still maintaining gains of 3 percent since ECB President Mario Draghi's Sintra speech last month.